Background and Jurisdiction

 The Waters Act (WA) and the Waters Regulations (WR) govern the direct or indirect use of inland waters, disposal of waste and physical alterations to inland water bodies, within that portion of the Inuvialuit Settlement Region that is within the Northwest Territories.

-The WA authorizes the Inuvialuit Water Board (IWB or Board) - consisting of 5 members appointed by the Government of the Northwest Territories (GNWT) Minister of Environment and Natural Resources (ENR), to consider applications and issue licences as required for these activities.
+The WA authorizes the Inuvialuit Water Board (IWB or Board) - consisting of 5 members appointed by the Government of the Northwest Territories (GNWT) Minister of Environment and Climate Change (ECC), to consider applications and issue licences as required for these activities.
 The Board has its main office in Inuvik.

 Application of the Waters Act

 Under the WA the following users are exempt from having to obtain a water licence:

 - Domestic water users;

 - Instream water users (i.e. boating, fishing, swimming);

 - Use of water for firefighting purposes; and